Steven Haggerty

 What Is a Lead Generation Business?

 A lead generation business connects companies with prospective customers interested in their products or services.
-Instead of selling physical goods, you’re essentially the “middleman,” finding and qualifying leads to help businesses grow.
-Think of it as matchmaking—pairing businesses with the right people who are ready to engage.
+Instead of selling physical goods, you identify, qualify, and deliver leads—acting as the matchmaker between businesses and ready-to-engage prospects.

 Why Start a Lead Generation Business?